Scilence2022/DeepGeneResearch/MCP_API_USAGE_EXAMPLES.md

 async def conduct_gene_research():
     """
-    Complete end-to-end gene research using the gene-research tool.
+    Complete end-to-end gene research using the deep-gene-research tool.
     This is the simplest and most recommended approach.
     """